The Christian (1911 film): Production

 The film is based on a popular play that had been recently been produced in Sydney by William Anderson in September 1911.
 Roy Redgrave had played the role of John Storm in England for two years prior to coming to Australia.

 Indoor scenes were shot at Wonderland in Bondi, which was owned by Anderson.

 Shooting also appears to have taken place at West's studios, which were on top of their headquarters in Pitt Street, Sydney.

 Roy Redgrave later claimed that he produced the picture:

 I had a very strenuous time producing this picture, as I had also to play John Storm, the while I was telling the members who were acting in the scenes what to do.
 All the time I was doing this I thought that when The Christian was thrown upon the white screen John Storm would be mistaken for a ventriloquist.
 It turned out to the satisfaction of all concerned.

 Redgrave would revive the role on stage throughout the rest of his career.

+Reception

+The Sydney Morning Herald praised its "splendid results".
+The Daily Telegraph said:

+Eugenie Duggan... succeeded beyond expectation in her work for the camera, giving one of those life-like pictures that are the exception rather than the rule in this connection.
+And Roy Redgrave... was also a distinct success in his new surroundings, and demonstrated at once that he had caught the spirit of the idea.
+The work of the cinematographer, Mr. W. Franklyn Barrett, was up to the best traditions of the West, Ltd.. management, the fire scone being a strikingly well- arranged piece of stagecraft.
+The picture has been declared by experts to be among the best of the class seen in Sydney for some time.

-Later Versions
+Later versions

 There were other film versions of the play in 1914 (from Hollywood), 1915 (from England) and 1923 (from Hollywood).